Day and night trip around Phuket

 The most common technique here is definitely trolling with lures and live bait.

-The Big Blues offers day trips and multi-day trips (together with the Racha Islands) to the drop-off area all year round as well as memorable fishing weekends (see our Latest Offers section).
+The Big Blues offers day trips and multi-day trips (together with the Racha Islands) to the drop-off area in Phuket all year round as well as memorable fishing weekends (see our Latest Offers section).
+Departure point is Ao Chalong in Phuket or Racha Yai Island.

-All our packages to the Andaman Islands in India are quoted on a "Whole Boat, Private Charter" basis, not per person and include: local taxes, transport to/from your hotel in Port Blair, all meals on board, bottled water, soft-drinks, coffe&tea, snacks, tropical fruit, baits&lures, the use of first class fishing gear and the assistance of our professional crew.
+All our day/night trips' packages around Samui are quoted on a "Whole Boat, Private Charter" basis, not per person and include: local taxes and insurance, transport from/to your accommodation in Samui, lunch or dinner on board, bottled water, soft drinks, coffe&tea, snacks, tropical fruit, snorkelling & diving equipment, baits, lures and the assistance of our professional guides.

 Malaysia, Kuala Rompin